ensf-614-group11/seng637-a1-group11/seng631-a1-regression_testing_defect_report.md

 ### **Regression Testing:**
 **Regression Test Version:** V1.1
-**Regression Test Outcome:** The transaction is processed but the updated balance is $0.10 less than the expected value.
+**Regression Test Outcome:** The transaction is processed but the updated balance does still not equal the expected value.
+The updated balance is now $0.10 less than the expected value.
 **Steps to Reproduce:**
 1. Turn system on.
 2. Operator adds 10 $20 bills to ATM System.